 - 2 Cloves Garlic

 - 1 1/4 Teaspoons Sea Salt or to taste

 You can cook the garbanzo beans two different ways: one is the quick way, the other is by soaking the beans overnight which is better for your digestion.
 This is how I prepare them plus if you are going to make falafels this is the way to go.

-Place them in a large bowl and cover with filtered water, they will expand to over double their size, make sure you cover by several inches of water to allow for expansion.
+Place them in a large bowl with 1 tablespoons of baking soda and cover with filtered water.
+They will expand to over double their size, make sure you cover by several inches of water to allow for expansion.
 Soak overnight for at least 12 hours then drain.